JianLiu91/JianLiu91.github.io/about.md

 My interests are:

-* reading
+* Music
-* sketch
+* Running
-* jogging
+* Thinking
-* thinking
+* All activity can doing alone

 Now, I am studying Natural Language Processing (abbreviated as NLP), a tough but active research area.
-Sometimes, I must acknowlege that NLP (especially math behind it) is too difficult for me, and a bunch of aspects are really beyond my understanding.
+Sometimes, I must acknowlege that NLP (especially math behind it) is too difficult to learn, and a bunch of aspects are really beyond my understanding.

-Anyway, through the tough learning, I will figure out all the *magic* underhood, and expect a deeper understanding about math, language, or even, the running mechanism of the artificial world.
+Anyway, through the tough learning, I will figure out all the *magic* underhood, and I am expecting a deeper understanding about math, language, or even, the running mechanism of the artificial world.

 Contact me at: jianliu.cc#gmail.com